hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Competing roots can coexist

-Market/AI/community chooses what to trust
+Market/AI/community decides what to trust

-Deriving Topics from LOD
+7.2 Deriving Topics from LOD
 Index vocabulary, not trillions of triples.

 Use: